-An Excursion For Students Of The Automotive Transport College Took Place At The Porsche Center Pulkovo
+An excursion for students of the Automotive Transport College took place at the Porsche Center Pulkovo

 Porsche Center Pulkovo is the official Porsche dealer in St. Petersburg.
 The dealership provides a full range of services for the sale and maintenance cars.

-ï¿1⁄2Young professionals are shaping the future of the entire automotive industry.
+“Young professionals are shaping the future of the entire automotive industry.
 We are always glad to see students and trainees.
 Industrial practice is an important process for both parties.
-This is not only the first steps in the profession for students, but also an opportunity to select the most promising future specialists for companiesï¿1⁄2, - Alexey Bezzubov, Director of Aftersales Services at Porsche Center Pulkovo, commented.
+This is not only the first steps in the profession for students, but also an opportunity to select the most promising future specialists for companies”, - Alexey Bezzubov, Director of Aftersales Services at Porsche Center Pulkovo, commented.

 Legal Disclaimer: